prometheuxresearch/prometheux-deploy/README.md

 4. **Configuration Files:**

-- You can modify the configuration files for vadalog-parallel, jarvis, and constellation.
-These are mounted from the host.
+- You can modify the configuration files for vadalog-parallel.
+These are mounted from the host in prometheux/vadalog-parallel folder.

 5. **Accessing Services:**